 Why is independent CPD important?

-CPD activities demonstrate that you are dedicated to self-improvement and are committed to continuing your learning along-side your professional career.
+CPD activities demonstrate that you are dedicated to self-improvement and are committed to continuing your learning alongside your professional career.
 It will allow a delegate to become a more independent learner which can positively impact their practices within the workplace as well enriching their knowledge in an area that is important.
-CPD training not only keep you up-to-date in your profession but heightens your learning as well.
+CPD training not only keeps you up-to-date in your profession but heightens your learning as well.

 What is a CPD hour, unit or point?

 A CPD hour is a measure of the amount of time a delegate has been actively learning about something that continues their professional development.
 A CPD unit or point is usually equivalent to a CPD hour; 1 hour is equal to 1 unit or point.

 How is CPD recorded?

 CPD activity is recorded depending on the type of activity the delegate is undertaking.
 This can be through a timesheet recording of how long is spent reading or taking part in a seminar.
 Participation certificates for attending CPD events also count as do self-assessed forms or workbooks.

 The allocation of CPD hours is dependent on the delegates' industry/sector and their company’s specifications.
 Each individual has to research and manage their CPD hour to find out how much they need to do as well as judge the best way to put those hours to use.
 There are a variety of different ways to gain these CPD hours from lectures & workshops to online structure CPD learning – varying your learning is always positive!

 What is the process of gaining CPD accreditation?